neocompounder/cneo-contract/README.md

 ## Introduction

-`NEO` is a native asset on the Neo blockchain that allows holders to claim GAS rewards in exchange for participating in Neo Governance through voting.
+`NEO` (Neo) is a native asset on the Neo blockchain that allows holders to claim GAS rewards in exchange for participating in Neo Governance through voting.

 `bNEO` (BurgerNeo) is a token that encapsulates the voting process and allows holders to maximize their voting rewards without worrying about periodically casting a vote for a different candidate.